sara-nl/griddocs/source/Pages/General/grant_access.rst

 How to get access
 *****************

-In this page you will find general information about getting access to the Life Science Grid and the National Dutch Grid infrastructure:
+In this page you will find general information about getting access to the National Dutch Grid infrastructure:

 .. contents::
     :depth: 4